A martingale approach to continuous-time marginal structural models: Observable processes and local independence

 \subsection{Local independence before a stopping time}

 Sometimes we may not be interested in dependencies that are considered trivial.
-This could for instance be dependencies due to an absorbing state as for instance death.
+This could be dependencies due to an absorbing state (e.g., death).
 We will see that we can rule out such trivial dependencies if we consider local independence before a stopping time $\tau$. \begin{definition} Let $\tau$ be an $\F_t$-adapted stopping time.
 We say that $X$ is locally independent of $Y$ before $\tau$ and given $Z$ if there exists an $\{\F_t^{X, Z}\}_t$-predictable process $\mu$ such that

 defines a local $P$-martingale with respect to $\{\F_t^{X, Y, Z}\}_t$.
 If this is the case, then we write:

 \end{definition}